Mass Starvation Expert Report

 Global Rights Compliance and the World Peace Foundation drafted a comprehensive Expert Report on mass starvation containing a detailed analysis of real-life (conflict) case studies designed to provide an authoritative assessment of the prospects of accountability based on a review of the most relevant and probative documentation/information.

-The Expert Report comprehends a legal policy paper, which is the first authoritative assessment of the crime of starvation and methods of accountability, as well as country case analysis on the use of starvation in Syria and South Sudan.
+The Expert Report comprehends a legal policy paper, which is the first authoritative assessment of the crime of starvation and methods of accountability, as well as country case analysis on the use of starvation in Yemen, Syria and South Sudan.
 The Papers can be accessed here:

 The Expert Report is the first authoritative assessment of the potential for prosecuting mass starvation as a violation of Human Rights and Humanitarian Law using International Criminal Law (‘ICL’) and/or national jurisdictions.
 The Report seeks to emphasise work on, and prosecution of, mass starvation, in furtherance of UN Security Council Resolution S/RES/2417 (‘UNSC 2417), which stresses that the fight against impunity can be strengthened through the work on, and prosecution of, genocide, crimes against humanity, war crimes and other egregious crimes in national and international criminal justice systems, ad hoc and mixed tribunals as well as specialized chambers in national tribunals.
 In addition to public condemnation of the use of starvation of civilians as a method of warfare, accountability is also critical.
 The Expert Report consolidates the fragmented treatment of the crime of mass starvation and provides a cohesive framework for accountability and prosecutions in a range of jurisdictions.